 If you’re hosting a party, keep things active.
-Play games like ‘Pop the Pumpkin’ (A race to see who can burst the most orange balloons in 10 seconds) or ‘Spooky Spoons’ (Who can move the most bat droppings - or raisins - from one bowl to another using only a spoon in their mouth?).
-And no healthy Halloween is complete without a round of apple bobbing or biting to get some fruit inside the kids too.
+Play games like ‘Pop the Pumpkin’ (A race to see who can burst the most orange balloons in 10 seconds) or ‘Spooky Spoons’ (who can move the most bat droppings - or raisins - from one bowl to another using only a spoon in their mouth).
+And no healthy Halloween is complete without a round of apple bobbing or biting to get some fruit in the kids too.

 Make sure your kids have a filling meal (how about some slime soup made with peas?) before they go trick-or-treating, to stop them from eating too many sweets on the streets.

 If you're venturing out amongst the neighbourhood ghouls and goblins with your own little monsters, choose a smaller bag when collecting Halloween treats - then once it’s full you can call it a night and return back to your own haunted house for games.

 Make trick-or-treating more of a challenge - walk to houses further away or up a hill, use a stepometer or wearable device to track your steps and offer extra toy treats if you reach a certain target while you're out and about.